Considering a New Pet? Here are 3 Questions to Ask Yourself

 Essential Tip: Essentials PetCare services have all-inclusive pricing and are listed on our website.
 You can budget your pet’s care to plan how much you’ll spend at your visits, and you can also apply to see if you qualify to pay for expenses of $150+ over time.

 Pet adoptions are very important to us at EPC.
 In fact, a rescued pet inspired the idea behind Essentials PetCare and the Annie’s Army Program.
-Pets who have been adopted in the past 6 months can receive a free adoption exam – a $50 value.
-If you decide that now is the right time to adopt a new furry family member, simply book a visit and email your pet’s adoption record to your local clinic to participate.
+Pets who have been adopted in the past 6 months can receive a free adoption exam – a $60 value.
+If you decide that now is the right time to adopt a new furry family member, simply check in for your visit and email your pet’s adoption record to your local clinic to participate.